WULING

 Linxys

-Guangxi Automobile Group, established in May 2015, and previously known as Liuzhou Wuling Motors Co., Ltd., together with Liuzhou Wuling Automobile Industry Co., Ltd., where Guangxi Automobile holds 39% of the shares, run Linxys, an MPV project of Wuling only without any direct connection to SAIC-GM-Wuling (SGMW), though Linxys-badged EV50 models are in the pipeline, preceded by Chuang Ling EV50 models, a brand with a diamond-shaped logo, created in December 2019, some of which used lithium ternary instead of iron phosphate lithium batteries.
+Guangxi Automobile Group, established in May 2015, and previously known as Liuzhou Wuling Motors Co., Ltd., together with Liuzhou Wuling Automobile Industry Co., Ltd., where Guangxi Automobile holds 39% of the shares, run Linxys, an MPV project of Wuling only without any direct connection to SAIC-GM-Wuling (SGMW).

-This G200 MPV in cooperation with Tianqi Meiya is 452 cm long, 170 cm wide, on a 278 cm wheelbase, and equipped with a 64 net kW 1.6-litre four-cylinder Atkinson cycle range extender, next to a 80 kW electric drive motor (truck versions 120 kW).
-A 543 cm long high-roof 80 kW pure electric panel van on a 338 cm wheelbase is also expected.
+This G200 MPV, in collaboration with Tianqi Meiya, is 452 cm long, 170 cm wide, has a wheelbase of 278 cm and is equipped with a front-mounted Wuling Liuji 1.6-liter four-cylinder Atkinson cycle range extender, in addition to a rear-mounted 80 kW electric drive motor on a multi-link rigid axle.
+It will be soon marketed as 2 or 5-seat (window) van Linxys 7S, awaiting the 6/7-seater.
+The top speed is 156 km/h.

-Wuling's new brand "Linxys Automobile" was officially released at the end of June 2023, when the Linxys Huangjin (Gold) was launched in the small truck market segment with single row and double rear wheels, featuring a front-mounted 64 net kW 1.6-litre four-cylinder Atkinson cycle range extender, with a rear-mounted 120 kW electric motor, driving the rear wheels.
+Guangxi's new brand "Linxys Automobile" was officially released at the end of June 2023, when the Linxys Huangjin (Gold) with a wheelbase of 365 cm was launched in the small truck market segment with double rear wheels, featuring the same engine/motor layout as mentioned above, but with a 120 kW electric motor, and on a chassis with front double wishbones, coils and rear leaf springs.
 The Chinese name is Lingshi.
+A double cab is in the pipeline.

 In July 2021, the Wuling Linxys V50 became available in Peru.
 This is a 4-seat-row 11-passenger minibus, derived from the EV50, and with the 1485cc gasoline engine.
 This model is also exported as Wuling G120 with 5, 7, 9 or 11 seats, or as panel van.